AdrielC/free-arrow/README.md

 Implementation of the Free Arrow in Scala and other helpful tools for working with Arrows

+Based on the paper [Generalizing Monads to Arrows]("http://www.cse.chalmers.se/~rjmh/Papers/arrows.pdf")

+Use Free Arrow (`FreeA`) to build a computation graph for any context `F[A, B]` as if it were an arrow without needing the corresponding Arrow instance.
+Typically `FreeA` is used to compose values of some embedded DSL `F[A, B]` into a structure.

+The primary motivation for using `FreeA` is to decouple the construction of a program from its interpretation, enabling the following features:

+-  Create reusable and modular components to build complex programs from simpler ones
+-  Change the program's interpretation without altering its structure
+-  Statically introspect the graph to describe the flow
+-  Optimize/rewrite a program using results from its analysis

+As Free constructions go, here's how `FreeA` sits on the spectrum of power and expressiveness:

+(Co)Yoneda < Free Applicative < Free Arrow < Free Monad

+Free Arrow has both the static introspection of the Free Applicative and the sequencing capability of the Free Monad

 ### Example

 First define a minmal set of operations (algebra)